dav-ell/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Training a Sequence Labeling Model

 Here is example code for a small NER model trained over CoNLL-03 data, using simple GloVe embeddings.
-To run this code, you first need to obtain the CoNLL-03 English dataset (alternatively, use `NLPTaskDataFetcher.load_corpus(NLPTask.WNUT)` instead for a task with freely available data).
+To run this code, you first need to obtain the CoNLL-03 English dataset (alternatively, use `NLPTaskDataFetcher.load_corpus(NLPTask.WNUT_17)` instead for a task with freely available data).

 In this example, we downsample the data to 10% of the original data: